damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 we're replacing GitLab CI jobs with a .gitlab-ci.yml stored in the code repository.
 The advantages are listed in the announcement but the main ones are:

-1. Since build script is version controlled more people can see it and to propose changes
+1. Since build script is version controlled more people can see it and propose changes
 1. Older and newer branches build correctly since they can contain a different build file
 1. Forks automatically get a proper build script that gets updated when they merge upstream in
-1. You can experiment with CI build settings in your branch not breaking the rest of branches.
+1. You can experiment with CI build settings in your branch without breaking other branches.
-   It's not possible for Jenkins-like settings.
+   This is not possible for Jenkins-like settings.

 ### How it works